SouthwestRoboticsProgramming/2022_Season_Projects/README.md

 See the readme in TaskManager for more details.

 ### Vision
 Uses OpenCV to manipulate webcam inputs.
-So far this has been implemented to detect balls.
+This has been implemented to find vision targets and balls as well as using two cameras to find depth to any object.

 ### Lidar
 A library and a task for interfacing with a RPLidar A1M8 lidar sensor.
 The API is fully asynchronous to make it easier to incorporate into tasks.